Peggy Webber: Early years

-Radio
+Career

+Following her father's death and her family's loss of wealth, Webber and her mother moved to Hollywood to start her acting career.
 Webber debuted on radio at age 12 on WOAI (AM) in San Antonio, Texas.
 Her vocal talents for radio were highlighted in Time magazine's August 5, 1946, issue.
 The Radio: Vocal Varieties article noted, "In three years, her latex voice has supplied radio with 150 different characters on some 2,500 broadcasts."